jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

-bin         Essential command binaries boot        Static files of the boot loader that copy the kernel into memory on boot dev         Device file handles etc         Host-specific system configuration files lib         Essential shared libraries and kernel modules media       Mount point for removable media mnt         Mount point for mounting a filesystem temporarily, called *"mount"* opt         Add-on application software packages run         Data relevant to running processes sbin        Essential system binaries added by each operating system srv         Data for services provided by this system tmp         Temporary files usr         Secondary hierarchy var         Variable data - used for storing databases, webserver files, and application logs proc        Not an actual directory, created at runtime to house metadata about the running system
+bin         Essential command binaries boot        Static files of the boot loader that copy the kernel into memory on boot dev         Device file handles etc         System configuration files lib         Essential shared libraries and kernel modules media       Mount point for removable media mnt         Mount point for mounting a filesystem temporarily, called *"mount"* opt         Add-on application software packages run         Data relevant to running processes sbin        System binaries added by each operating system for management
+srv         Data for services provided by this system tmp         Temporary files - some distros clear this directory upon reboot usr         Secondary hierarchy - contains X, KDe or GNOME, plus documentation var         Variable data - used for storing databases, webserver files, and application logs proc        Virtual filesystem created at runtime containing system information in text files.
 ----------  ---------------------------------------------------------------------------------------

  This filesystem layout harkens back to Ken Thompson's original Unix design of nearly 30+ years ago.
 This means that this structure is wide spread and well known.
 The downside is a sense of tradition and nostalgia has crept in about this filesystem structure.
 Note that Red Hat based distros have made a move to change this.
 When Thompson first designed his system, he had a small single hard drive.
 As features were added Unix grew in size and additional disks needed to be bolted on.
 That is why the directories were split.